TruncatedDinoSour/armour/doc/d/pDB-1.md

 ### Complex entries

 Complex entries are Simple entries, which go through a specific chunking process.
-There's multiple parts to this process:
+There is multiple parts to this process:

 1. Generating a Chunk ID: Generating a `chunk_identifier_size`-byte Chunk identifier to identify the chunks and group them.
 2. Padding the input data: Pad the input data so its length is divisible by `chunk_size` and can be chunked.
 3. Chunking the input data: Chunking the now-padded input data.
-4. Assigning a Chunk number to every chunk: Numbering the chunks, so they don't have to be stored in order.
+4. Assigning a Chunk number to every chunk: Numbering the chunks, so they do not have to be stored in order.
 5. Assigning a Chunk ID to every chunk: Assigning a Chunk ID to every chunk to group them.
 6. Inserting the Chunks into the database: Insert the chunks into the database.